-Fill out this household inventory form to help you begin a written inventory for the home and garage.
-You will have to download the form to fill it out.
+Download and fill out this household inventory form to help you begin a written inventory for the home and garage.

 Product manuals can be used to list furnishing or equipment details on your written inventory or make a computer file of this information that can be easily updated.
 Photographs should be kept with the inventory in a location away from the premises.

 Keep one copy of your inventory away from the dwelling, such as in a safe deposit box.
 Also keep a working copy in the home file and share it to cloud-based storage or email it to yourself.
 Remember to keep all copies up-to-date and compare them on a semi-annual basis.

 The initial investment of time to prepare the inventory may seem significant.
 But once completed — and with regular updates — the inventory will be useful for a long time.